Immunization Resources

 Facts and resources for immunizations

-An immunization is a vaccine, sometimes called a shot or a set of shots.
-Vaccines are given to children at different ages to help keep them from developing dangerous childhood diseases such as polio, measles, pertussis, chickenpox and tetanus.
-They work by causing a persons body to protect itself against certain disease-causing germs.
+An immunization is a vaccine, usually given as an injection or shot.
+Vaccines are given to children at different ages to help keep them from developing dangerous infectious diseases such as polio, measles, pertussis, chickenpox, influenza and tetanus.
+They work by causing a person’s body to protect itself against certain disease-causing germs.
 One of the greatest success stories in public health is how effective vaccines are in preventing disease.

 Vaccinations for school-age students